 - Review Web-based Collaborative Learning in the Resources tab > Collaboration link. - 2.
 Register for a site. - 3.
 Record the URL, login, and password of the online collaborative Web site on the new Login Information document and add the link to the My Links section on your Home tab. - 4.
 Create a separate spreadsheet for each module activity-either directly in the online environment or by using the sample spreadsheets below and uploading them to the online collaborative Web site.
 Note: On some collaborative Web sites, you access or insert special elements, such as tables, from a separate tab or link on the main editing window. - a.
 Module 2, Activity 2, Step 1: CFQ Practice Use the CFQ Practice Template (XLS: 1 page) as a guide. - b.
 Module 3, Activity 6, Step 2: Using Web 2.0 Tools Use the Using Web 2.0 Spreadsheet (XLS: 2 pages) as a guide.
 Resize columns as needed. - If you want to group participants by their grade levels, create three spreadsheets: - a.
 Rename the first spreadsheet Elementary. - b.
 Create a second spreadsheet and name it Middle School. - c.
 Create a third spreadsheet and name it High School. - d.
-Create a fourth spreadsheet and name it Intermediate Level - e.
 Copy the tables from each sample worksheet and paste them into the Elementary worksheet.
-Repeat for the Middle High School and Intermediate Level worksheets. - f.
-Resize columns as needed. - g.
+Repeat for the Middle and High School worksheets. - e.
+Resize columns as needed. - f.
 At the beginning of the activity, have participants identify their grade levels.
 Assign a specific spreadsheet and row to each participant.
 This will reduce the possibility of participants overwriting content when they edit the spreadsheet simultaneously. - If you are not planning to create spreadsheets for grade levels, you may want to enter the names of all your participants on the spreadsheet to identify the row for their information.
 The alternative is to assign a specific row to each participant.